CentOS-PaaS-SIG/ci-pipeline/dev_setup/README.md

 ###### Example 2: Setup on a local server :: Jenkins Infra, fedmsg relay, and pipeline containers

- 1. Install on a remote server as user cloud-user.
+ 1. Install on a local server as user ari.
  2. Don't setup pre-reqs (kvm driver and nested virtualization)
  3. Don't setup a minishift cluster.
  4. Setup jenkins infra, fedmsg relay, and pipeline containers.